SamJoan/droopescan/README.md

-# A tool for scanning CMSs.
+# A CMS Scanning Tool.

 Usage: